rmeliana/FabAcademy/docs/5Electronics Production/5Electronics Production.md

 </center>

-Therefore, the minimum trace width that we were able to produce using the Roland MDX-540, depth cut of -0,14mm, is **0,6mm/23mils**.
+Therefore, the minimum trace width that we were able to produce using the Roland MDX-540, depth cut of -0,14mm, is **0,12mm/4,72mils**, when we use a virtual trace with 0,3mm.

 #### Files